 What is intermediate housing?

-Because households have different circumstances with varying incomes, affordable housing schemes are designed to offer a range of choices.
+Because households have different circumstances and incomes, affordable housing schemes offer a range of choices.

-Intermediate rented housing is owned and let by a Registered Social Landlord and homes are managed and maintained in the same way as social rented homes, but higher rents can be charged (up to 80% of open market rent).
+Intermediate rented housing is owned and let by a Registered Social Landlord.
+Homes are managed and maintained in the same way as social rented homes, but the rent may be higher (up to 80% of open market rent).

-You can apply for intermediate housing by registering on our affordable housing register.
+If you want to apply for intermediate housing you need to sign up to our affordable housing register.

-Increasing the supply of affordable housing is one of the Council’s key priorities.
-We want people in Conwy have access to affordable, appropriate, good quality accommodation that enhance the quality of their lives.
+One of the Council’s key priorities is increasing the amount of affordable housing.
+We want people in Conwy to have access to affordable, good quality accommodation that improves their quality of life.

-How do we know what the need is for affordable housing in Conwy?
+How do we know what the need is for affordable housing?

-We have carried out a Local Housing Market Assessment which helps us to understand the local housing need.
-The Local Housing Market Assessment provided the evidence base when we developed our Local Housing Strategy which sets out an agreed direction and vision for addressing housing needs and issues in Conwy over the next five years.
+We have carried out a Local Housing Market Assessment to help us to understand the local housing need.
+This assessment gave us the information to develop our Local Housing Strategy, which is our vision for dealing with housing issues in Conwy over the next five years.